 for the Lamb in the center of the throne will be their shepherd, and will guide them to springs of the water of life; and God will wipe every tear from their eyes."Revelation 7:17(NASB)

-Although this tribulation period happens after the rapture, it does not give Christians a mandate to ignore the book of Revelation, which is a vitally important prophetic book, with the primary objective of revealing Jesus Christ - which God gave Him to show to us things which must soon take place.
+Although this Tribulation period happens after the Rapture, it does not give Christians a mandate to ignore the book of Revelation, which is a vitally important prophetic book with the primary objective of revealing Jesus Christ - and to show us the things which must soon take place in the near future, at the end of the age.
 Rather, we are commanded to read it, hear it, and take to heart the words of the prophecy.
 Indeed, a blessing is given to all who do so.

 In chapter 7 we see a great multitude of people, from every nation and language, which no one is able to number.
-We discover, that these are people, who trusted Christ for their salvation, during great tribulation, but that they lost their lives as martyrs, during this time of terrible trouble and intense persecution.
+We discover that these are people who trusted Christ for their salvation during the Great Tribulation, but they lost their physical lives as martyrs during this time of terrible trouble and intense persecution.

-For whatever reason, this great multitude, who were saved by the blood of the Lamb during this terrible time, did not believe in the Lord Jesus during the Church age, and are not part of the Body of Christ, which is the Church.
-However, in the midst of great tribulation and fierce oppression, they believed God's word; trusted Christ as Saviour; overcame the enemy by the blood of the Lamb, and by the word of their testimony... and their faith was credited to them as righteousness.
+For whatever reason, this great multitude, who were saved by the blood of the Lamb during this terrible time, did not believe in the Lord Jesus during the Church age and are not part of the Body of Christ, which is the Church.
+However, in the midst of the Great Tribulation and facing fierce oppression, they believed God's Word, trusted Christ as Saviour, and overcame the enemy by the blood of the Lamb and by the word of their testimony... and their faith was credited to them as righteousness.

-The terrible persecution and severe martyrdom this great multitude will have to endure, ends in a triumphant, heavenly scene.. and we read that they will not hunger or thirst anymore.. nor will they have to endure the blistering sun beating down on their parched lips and emaciated bodies... for the Lamb in the centre of the throne will be their Shepherd.
-The Lamb of G will guide them to springs of the water of life; and God will wipe every tear from their eyes.
+The terrible persecution and severe martyrdom this great multitude will have to endure, ends in a triumphant heavenly scene... and we read that they will not hunger or thirst anymore... nor will they have to endure the blistering sun beating down on their parched lips and emaciated bodies, "for the Lamb in the centre of the throne will be their Shepherd.
+The Lamb of God will guide them to springs of the water of life; and God will wipe every tear from their eyes."

-Heavenly Father, how I praise and thank You that Your mercies are new every morning and that it is not Your will that any should perish, but that all should come to faith in Christ Jesus our Lord.
-Thank You for all who have become part of Christ's body, by faith in Him, and we praise You that You are ready and willing to save all in the coming Great Tribulation, who place trust in Christ as their God and Saviour.
-Thank You that Jesus is the good Shepherd of the sheep, and the Lamb of God, Who was slain from the foundation of the world - to save us from our sin.
-Thank You that Jesus is the water of life, the rock of our salvation, and the Lamb in the midst of the throne.. and we praise Your holy name that the day is coming when He will wipe away all tears from the eyes of all who have placed their trust in Him - thank You in Jesus' name, AMEN.
+Heavenly Father, how I praise and thank You that Your mercies are new every morning, and it is not Your will that any should perish, but that all should come to faith in Christ Jesus our Lord.
+Thank You for all who have become part of Christ's Body, by faith in Him, and I praise You that You are ready and willing to save all in the coming Great Tribulation who place trust in Christ as their God and Saviour.
+Thank You that Jesus is the good Shepherd of the sheep and the Lamb of God, Who was slain from the foundation of the world to save us from our sin.
+Thank You that Jesus is the water of life, the rock of our salvation, and the Lamb in the midst of the throne, and I praise Your holy name that the day is coming when He will wipe away all tears from the eyes of all who have placed their trust in Him.
+Thank You in Jesus' name, AMEN.